 <a href="https://andreipfeiffer.dev">andreipfeiffer.dev</a>

 Setting up a framework for unit tests usually takes a couple of hours, but that's only a one-time effort.
-From personal experience, a complete set of tests usually takes around 20 times the effort of one manual test of the entire suite.
+From personal experience, writing a complete set of tests usually takes around 20 times the effort of one manual test of the entire suite.
 Therefore, automated tests become faster if we perform the full suite of tests more than 20 times.

 Easier debugging